-- Examine carefully the structural style of the property and how it was engineered.
-Contemplate the strength and the genuineness of materials used, the structure and if possible, track the record of the developer.
+- Also, check the strength and the genuineness of materials used in the construction of our property.
+Track the record of the developer.
 It is important to be keen on the property’s soundness in terms of structure, re-modify it if necessary.

 - Obtain information about the insurance of the property you are about to invest to spare you from any potential regrets, in case an unexpected happens.